infobloxopen/themis/README.md

 In any expression attribute can be referred with **attr** keyword and immediate value with **val** keyword (see below).
 There is special **selector** expression which is described below.

 ### Immediate Value
-Immediate value can be reffered with **val** keyword and has fields:
+Immediate value can be refered with **val** keyword and has fields:
 - **type** - value type (any of available types);
 - **content** - value data.
 For **obligations** only data itself requires as type can be derived from attribute definition.